Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Introduction

-More interestingly, these super-WIMPs may have connection with some tentative cosmological anomalies, such as the Hubble tension~\cite{Hooper:2011aj,Gu:2020ozv,Anchordoqui:2020djl}, which refers to the tension that the value of Hubble constant $H_{0}=(67.36 \pm 0.54)$ km s$^{-1}$Mpc$^{-1}$~\cite{Verde:2019ivm} inferred from the cosmic microwave background (CMB) in early universe shows 4$\sigma$ to 6$\sigma$ discrepancy from that derived from the local distance ladder in the late universe, $H_{0}=(74.03 \pm 1.42)$ km s$^{-1}$ Mpc$^{-1}$~\cite{Riess:2019cxk}.
-This is challenging for the standard cosmology model $\Lambda$CDM.
-In order to solve this problem, many new physics models have been proposed in the past few years~\cite{DiValentino:2021izs}.
-Among them, the dark radiation ~\cite{Binder:2017lkj,Pandey:2019plg,Vattis:2019efj,Xiao:2019ccl,Blinov:2020uvz} is one of possible ways to reduce the tension, although a perfect solution is still under investigation.
+More interestingly, these super-WIMPs may have a connection with some tentative cosmological anomalies, such as the Hubble tension~\cite{Hooper:2011aj,Gu:2020ozv,Anchordoqui:2020djl}, which refers to the tension that the value of Hubble constant $H_{0}=(67.36 \pm 0.54)$ km s$^{-1}$Mpc$^{-1}$~\cite{Verde:2019ivm} inferred from the cosmic microwave background (CMB) in the early universe shows 4$\sigma$ to 6$\sigma$ discrepancy from that derived from the local distance ladder in the late universe, $H_{0}=(74.03 \pm 1.42)$ km s$^{-1}$ Mpc$^{-1}$~\cite{Riess:2019cxk}.
+Many attractive ideas~\cite{DiValentino:2021izs}, such as the early dark energy~\cite{Karwal:2016vyq,Gogoi:2020qif} and the late decaying dark matter~\cite{Ichiki:2004vi,Bjaelde:2012wi}, have been proposed to solve the Hubble constant problem.
+However, when other cosmological observables are accounted for, all existing proposals can only help to alleviate this tension to some extent~\cite{Riess:2019cxk,Riess:2021jrx}.
+Among them, dark radiation~\cite{Binder:2017lkj, Pandey:2019plg, Vattis:2019efj, Xiao:2019ccl, Blinov:2020uvz,Dainotti:2021pqg} is one of the possible ways to reduce the tension, although a perfect solution is still under investigation.
 The extra relativistic degrees of freedom can increase the effective number of neutrino species $N_{\rm eff}$ and thus reduce the sound horizon $r_s(z_{LS})$ during the time up to the last scattering.
 While the angular scale $\theta_\star=r_s(z_{LS})/D_A(z_{LS})$ is fixed by the measured acoustic peaks from the CMB power spectrum, where $D_A$ is the angular diameter.
 Therefore, decreasing $D_A$ can keep $\theta_\star$ unchanged, which can be achieved by simultaneously increasing $H_0$.